Wigberto Tañada

-Wigberto "Ka Bobby" Ebarle Tañada Sr. (/tl/; born August 13, 1934) is a Filipino politician.
+Wigberto "Ka Bobby" Ebarle Tañada Sr. (/tl/; born August 13, 1934) is a Filipino politician and lawyer.
 He is member of the Liberal Party and a former member of the Senate of the Philippines (1987–1995) and Philippine House of Representatives representing the Quezon's 4th District (1995–2001).
-He is the son of the late former senator Lorenzo M. Tañada, known as "grand old man of the Philippine politics".
+He is the son of the late former senator Lorenzo M. Tañada, known as the "grand old man of the Philippine politics".

 Early life and career

 Tañada was one of nine children born to Lorenzo Tañada Sr. and Expedita Ebarle.
 He studied at Quezon Elementary School from 1942 to 1944.
 In 1944, he transferred to Gumaca Central School.
 The next year he moved to St. John's Academy.
 He finished his elementary and secondary education at Ateneo de Manila University in 1948.
 He received his Bachelor of Arts at Ateneo de Manila University in 1952.
 In 1956, he received his Bachelor of Laws degree at Manuel L. Quezon University and passed the bar exams four years later.
 He received his Master of Laws degree at Harvard Law School.
 His father taught him to save on money during his studies, while sending "balikbayan" (back home) gifts of San Miguel Beer to his dormitory.